 Self esteem involves endless judgment of comparing yourself to others around you.
-I discuss the negative impact that this concept can have on us.
+I discuss the negative impact that this concept has on us.
 For more, see The Myth of Self Esteem.

 Jean was a 48 year-old woman who came to me from a neighboring state for a second opinion.
 She filled out an extensive spine pain questionnaire, which included many psychosocial questions in addition to a history and diagram of the pain.
 She was healthy and normally an extremely physically active rancher.
 Her low back … Read More

 I talk about how powerful the DOCC Project can be and how it can break down the doors of years of chronic pain.
 Through patient’s stories, the DOCC project is showing that pain free is not only possible, it’s probable.
 For more on this, check out Reversing Chronic Pain with … Read More

 I am a busy spine surgeon, yet I spend most of my time talking my patients out of surgery.
 When I do recommend surgical treatment, many, if not most, become apprehensive.
 They have heard that spine surgery never works and will relate stories to me about their friends, family, or … Read More

 I discuss how the brain becomes more sensitive to pain with repetition.
 I also introduce the first 3 “E’s” of the 5 “E’s” of chronic pain as well as the evolution of pain.
 The 5 “E’s” are Empathy, Evaluation, Education, Encouragement and Engagement.
 For more on this, check out Sensitization … Read More

 I was in clinic today and a new patient cancelled.
 I had the chance to spend some extra time with Lisa, a patient that I am just beginning to get to know.
 We had a long discussion about the DOCC Project.
 Although she was initially resistant to the DOCC Project, … Read More